-For most people, attempts at a Resolution of Being results in the acceptance of any religious, political, or philosophical doctrine, or a combination thereof that offers them enough rhetoric that they are comfortably clothed in their perception of the world in which they find themselves and their place in it.
+For most people, attempts at a Resolution of Being results in the acceptance of any combination of religious, political, or philosophical doctrine, that offers them enough rhetoric that they are comfortably clothed in their perception of the world in which they find themselves and their place in it.

-Those who choose the religious route are comfortable in their beliefs that their religious beliefs offers an accurate description of the behaviors God requires for His generosity and goodwill.
-Often, however, they are comfortable in their understanding of what God demands them not to do to avoid God's Wrath.
+Those who choose the religious route are comfortable in their beliefs that their religious beliefs offers an accurate description of the behaviors their God requires for His generosity and goodwill.
+Often, however, they are comfortable in their understanding of what their God demands them not to do to avoid His Wrath.

 For a smaller group of flawed or damaged individuals--whether they are rich or poor, educated or school dropouts, church members or not--attempts at a Resolution of Being is a string of moral failures or moral weaknesses whose principle harvest is a pain that transcend their mortal presence and is buried deep within the immortal soul that defines them.

-Nevertheless, almost to a person, they remain fervent in their belief in the reality of a one true God.
-But they live with overwhelming anxiety because of their failure to know intimately the God in whom they believe.
-Left to their own devices, they sink in a confluence of spiritual disharmony and behavioral discord , frequently emiting silent pleas or angry demands for God to make them sure of His existence.
+Nevertheless, they remain fervent in their belief in the reality of a one true God.
+But they live with relentless anxiety because of their failure to know intimately the God in whom they believe.
+Left to their own devices, they sink in a confluence of spiritual disharmony and behavioral discord , frequently emitting silent pleas or angry demands for God to make them sure of His existence.

 Their unspoken: "I know there is a God, but where is He?", characterizes their frustrations.
 When the silent frustrations turn into silent rage, the unspoken lament: "I know there is a God, but where is He", becomes an unspoken anguished cry closely akin to the recognizable: "My God, My God, why have you forsaken me?"